-For patients missing one or several teeth, a custom dental bridge can be an excellent solution for your dentistry needs.
+For patients missing one or several teeth, a custom dental bridge can be an excellent restorative dental solution for your needs.
 Even when one tooth is lost, it can affect the way you chew, bite, and speak.
 Replacing lost teeth can restore function, beauty, and health to your smile.

 Dental bridges are designed to close the gap between missing teeth.
 A bridge can be secured using the existing teeth or secured by dental implants.
 For patients missing a single tooth, they can choose between a custom dental bridge or a dental implant.

 Dr. Richard Keech offers a complete range of solutions for patients who are missing one or more teeth.
 After a comprehensive exam, Dr. Keech can recommend the most appropriate tooth replacement option for your smile.

 An implant secured dental bridge is a long-lasting, comfortable solution for tooth loss.
 A dental bridge fixed into place by dental implants offers these key benefits:

 - A permanent solution for tooth loss: An implant secured dental bridge adds stability, comfort, and beauty to your smile.
 Instead of relying on the existing teeth for support, an implant secured dental bridge relies on implants, making it a permanent solution for tooth loss.